In this article, you’ll learn about:

 Magnesium

-If you read my blog, The Importance of Magnesium, you know it's the fourth most abundant mineral in the body and participates in over 300 different functions.
+If you read my blog, The Importance of Magnesium, you know it’s the fourth most abundant mineral in the body and participates in over 600 enzymatic reactions.
 Magnesium is an electrolyte (metal salt/ion) that helps muscles work effectively, produces a calming effect, keeps bowels moving, regulates temperature, and more (11).

 Many of us are deficient in magnesium, and numerous factors can contribute to a person becoming deficient.
 Low magnesium levels are why people often struggle to fall asleep and stay asleep, causing a night of restless sleep and frequent awakening.
-Magnesium supports deep restorative sleep by maintaining healthy levels of GABA.
+Magnesium supports deep restorative sleep by maintaining healthy levels of GABA, which is responsible for reducing nerve activity in your brain.

 Some studies have shown that magnesium has a beneficial impact on sleep (12).
 It may also improve restless leg symptoms (although iron was more effective) (13).
-Although the science is mixed on the benefits of magnesium for restless leg symptoms, many people claim that it has helped them significantly – and it’s known for calming muscles.
+Science is mixed on the benefits of magnesium for restless leg symptoms.
+Still, many people claim that it has helped them significantly (including my husband) – and it’s known for calming muscles.

 Natural sources of magnesium include (14):

 You can always supplement magnesium, but not all supplements are created equally.
 When taken orally, magnesium can cause stomach upset and diarrhea, which most people (myself included) prefer to avoid!
-My go-to way magnesium is Earthley’s Good Night Lotion.
+My go-to magnesium is pure Epsom salt (magnesium sulfate).

 Omega-3